archishs/Python-Blockchain/README.md

 ## Summary and usage guide

 Blockchain is a vast and ever-growing field.
 This system that I have coded is a very rudimentary example of a blockchain.
-To use it, you can instantiate blocks using the functions for any purpose including data storage, creating your own mini crypto currency, and much more.
+To use it, you can instantiate blocks using the Block class and use the functions for any purpose including data storage, creating your own mini crypto currency, and much more.